KOBENDigital/ReferenceFinder/README.md

 ## Umbraco Versions
 ReferenceFinder has been tested with Umbraco versions:
-- 7.13.0
+- 7.3.0
-- 7.13.1
+- 7.14.0

-More testing on earlier versions is planned and contributers are more than welcome here :)
+More testing on earlier versions is planned and contributors are more than welcome here :)
 Testing on new releases will be performed as they come out.

 ## Changelog